ceos-seo/data_cube_ui/docs/ui_install.md

 lon=(-3.5136704023069685, -1.4288602909212722)
 ```

-Go back to the admin page, select `Dc_Algorithm -> Areas`, delete all of the initial areas, then click the 'Add Area' button.
+Go back to the admin page, select `Dc_Algorithm -> Areas`, delete all of the
+initial areas, then click the 'Add Area' button.

 Give the area an ID and a name.
-For the Area ID, enter `general`, or whatever area you've named that is prepended by `ls7_ledaps_`.
+For the Area ID, enter `general`, or whatever area you've named that is
+prepended by `ls7_ledaps_`.
 More generally, the Data Cube product name for your area must be the concatenation of
 `Dc_Algorithm -> Satellites -> [selected satellite] -> Product prefix`
 and the `Area` ID.
 For example, an `Area` with an `Id` of `general` should have
-a product with a name of `ls7_ledaps_general` for the satellite `LANDSAT_7`, or `ls8_lasrc_general` for the satellite `LANDSAT_8`.
+a product with a name of `ls7_ledaps_general` for the satellite `LANDSAT_7`, or
-So the `Name` of an `Area` can be whatever you want, but the `Id` of an `Area` and
+`ls8_lasrc_general` for the satellite `LANDSAT_8`.
+So the `Name` of an `Area` can be
+whatever you want, but the `Id` of an `Area` and names of the corresponding Data Cube
-names of the corresponding Data Cube products are constrained in this way.
+products are constrained in this way.

-Enter the latitude and longitude bounds in all of the latitude/longitude min/max fields for both the top and the detail fields.
+Enter the latitude and longitude bounds in all of the latitude/longitude min/max fields
+for both the top and the detail fields.

-For all of the imagery fields, enter `/static/assets/images/black.png` - this will give a black area preview, but will still contain the data we specify.
+For all of the imagery fields, enter `/static/assets/images/black.png` - this will give
+a black area preview, but will still contain the data we specify.

 Select `LANDSAT_7` in the satellites field and save your new area.

 Navigate back to the main admin page and select `Dc_Algorithm -> Applications`.
 Choose `custom_mosaic_tool` and select your area in the `Areas` field.
 Save the model and exit.

 Go back to the main site and navigate back to the Custom Mosaic Tool.
-You will see that your area is the only one in the list - select this area to load the tool.
-Make sure your workers are running and submit a task over the default time over some area and watch it complete.
-The web page should overlay an image result.
+You will see that your area is the only one in the list - select this area to
+load the tool.
+Make sure your workers are running and submit a task over the
+default time over some area and watch it complete.
+The web page should overlay
+an image result.

 <a name="maintenance"></a> Maintenance, Upgrades, and Debugging
 =================

 Upgrades can be pulled directly from our GitHub releases using Git.
-There are a few steps that will need to be taken to complete an upgrade from an earlier release version:
+There are a
+few steps that will need to be taken to complete an upgrade from an earlier
+release version:

 * Pull the code from our repository
 * Make and run the Django migrations with `python manage.py makemigrations && python manage.py migrate`.
   We do not keep our migrations in Git so these are specific to your system.
-* If we have added any new applications (found in the apps directory) then you'll need to run the specific migration with `python manage.py makemigrations {app_name} && python manage.py migrate`
+* If we have added any new applications (found in the apps directory) then you'll
+  need to run the specific migration with `python manage.py makemigrations {app_name} && python manage.py migrate`
-* If there are any new migrations, load the new initial values from our .json file with `python manage.py loaddata db_backups/init_database.json`
+* If there are any new migrations, load the new initial values from our .json file with
+  `python manage.py loaddata db_backups/init_database.json`
-* Now that your database is working, stop your existing Celery workers (daemon and console) and run a test instance in the console with `celery -A data_cube_ui worker -l info`.
+* Now that your database is working, stop your existing Celery workers
+  (daemon and console) and run a test instance in the console with `celery -A data_cube_ui worker -l info`.
 * To test the current codebase for functionality, run `python manage.py runserver 0.0.0.0:8000`.
   Any errors will be printed to the console - make any required updates.
-* Restart Apache (`sudo service apache2 restart`) for changes to appear on the live site and restart your Celery worker.
-Ensure that only one instance of the worker is running.
+* Restart Apache (`sudo service apache2 restart`) for changes to appear on the
+  live site and restart your Celery worker.
+Ensure that only one instance of the
+  worker is running.

 Occasionally there may be some issues that need to be debugged.
-Some of the common scenarios have been enumerated below, but the general workflow is found below:
+The general workflow is found below:

 * Stop the daemon Celery process and start a console instance
-* Run the task that is causing your error and observe the error message in the console
+* Run the task that is causing your error and observe the error message
+  in the console
-* If there is a 500 http error or a Django error page, ensure that `DEBUG` is set to `True` in `settings.py` and observe the error message in the logs or the error page.
+* If there is a 500 http error or a Django error page, ensure that `DEBUG`
+  is set to `True` in `settings.py` and observe the error message in the logs
+  or the error page.
 * Fix the error described by the message, restart apache, restart workers

-If you are having trouble diagnosing issues with the UI, feel free to contact us with a description of the issue and all relevant logs or screenshots.
-To ensure that we are able to assist you quickly and efficiently, please verify that your server is running with `DEBUG = True` and your Celery worker process is running in the terminal with loglevel `info`.
+If you are having trouble diagnosing issues with the UI, feel free to contact us
+with a description of the issue and all relevant logs or screenshots.
+To ensure
+that we are able to assist you quickly and efficiently, please verify that your
+server is running with `DEBUG = True` and your Celery worker process is running
+in the terminal with loglevel `info`.

-It can be helpful when debugging to check the Celery logs, which by default are at `/var/log/celery`.
+It can be helpful when debugging to check the Celery logs, which by default are
+at `/var/log/celery`.

 <a name="next_steps"></ha> Next Steps
 ========
-Now that we have the UI setup, you are able to play with many of our algorithms, such as water detection, coastal change detection, and more.
+Now that we have the UI setup, you are able to play with many of our algorithms,
+such as water detection, coastal change detection, and more.
 You may also consider setting up a Jupyter Notebook server for accessing ODC.
 You can find that documentation [here](./notebook_install.md).

 <a name="faqs"></a> Common problems/FAQs
 ========

-If you daemonized the UI, the first thing to try when experiencing issues with the UI is
+If you daemonized the UI, the first thing to try when experiencing issues
-to restart the UI: `sudo /etc/init.d/data_cube_ui restart` or `sudo service data_cube_ui restart`.
+with the UI is to restart the UI: `sudo /etc/init.d/data_cube_ui restart`
+or `sudo service data_cube_ui restart`.

 ---